Small House Policy: History

 Also in March 2021, ICAC announced an investigation named "Silver Grass," where 24 people were arrested for the fraudulent selling of ding rights in order to develop and sell property at a profit in Yuen Long.
 Those who were arrested included Yuen Long district councillor Ching Chan Ming, as well as lawyer Edward Kwong-wing Wong (nicknamed the "Small House King") of the firm Wong and Poon Solicitors, and Edward Wong's second son, Nelson Wai-shun Wong.
 In March 2022, ICAC charged Edward Wong for defrauding the government over 14 years for the sale of 115 small houses, and Ching for illegally purchasing "ding rights".

 In April 2021, an opinion piece on Apple Daily said that after the NPCSC had ensured only "patriots" serve in the government and eliminated opposition, Carrie Lam would be "simply incompetent" if she did not try to end the policy again, as she called for in 2012.
 Separately in April 2021, three judges from the Court of Appeal endorsed and agreed that the issue should be moved to the Court of Final Appeal, stating that the debate on the policy "is plainly of great general or public importance which ought to be submitted to the Court of Final Appeal."

 In June 2021, the Ombudsman, Winnie Chiu, said that unauthorised building works (UBWs) in New Territories Exempted Houses (NTEHs), which includes small houses, were supposed to begin eradication starting in 2012.
 However, after 9 years, "UBWs in NTEHs remain pervasive, including new works, in-progress ones, and blatant existing unauthorised structures already identified by the BD for priority enforcement.
 As such, I have decided to initiate a direct investigation to examine the enforcement measures undertaken by the BD and the Lands Department and their effectiveness in combating UBWs in NTEHs, and will make recommendations for improvement where necessary."

 In October 2021, David Pannick, who was hired by the kuk to defend the policy, said in court that the plaintiff, Kwok Cheuk-kin, was simply a "busybody."

 In December 2021, a reporter was attacked in Sheung Sze Wan Village while investigating a house built under the policy.

+In August 2024, a 29-year-old villager filed a lawsuit against the government's plans to reclaim some villager land for the Northern Metropolis.